 Conceptually, it’s not hard to imagine a scenario in which your brain is tasked with completing a rudimentary set of actions in response to an encountered risk.
 In practice, it’s much harder to implement and follow.
 Simply, when something needs an immediate adjustment, you need a multifaceted, quick plan of action.
 The longer you need to think, formulate, and implement a response to a rough patch, the more you open yourself up to the adverse trading event.

 Once you’ve developed plans for a potentially negative scenario, it’s important that you continually remind yourself of all of the levers that need to be operated in such an instance.
-If these are all in place it should dramatically reduce the trading risk and lower the amount of gambling you’re partaking in.
+If these are all in place, it should dramatically reduce the forex trading risks and lower the amount of gambling you’re partaking in.
 It’s also relevant to any trading style that you might be using.
 There are no trading styles in existence that do not need a well-rehearsed contingency plan.

 The first step in any such emergency plan is there must already be a solid trading plan in place.
 This trading plan is meant to give you concrete rules and guidelines to follow.
 It offers a map of events that might occur in the market, custom-tailored according to your analysis style.
 Spend time on it, research, and come up with a very finely detailed plan.

 The next part of your plan should be to limit your entry to the lowest risk probability entry.
 It’s a hard pill to swallow because you’re going to lose some entries (some might be great), but the long-term reward will be even better.
-If you only take the best probability trades in terms of the low risk it actually benefits you in the long run.
+If you only take the best probability trades in terms of the low risk, it actually benefits you in the long run.
 This technique gives you a highly preferred risk-reward ratio and faster conviction if your trade is right or wrong.
-This also means that you spend less time in the negative zone which will build your confidence and make you a better trader.
+This also means that you spend less time in the negative zone, building your confidence and making you a better trader.
 Who doesn’t want to spend more time on the profitable and more comfortable side of the action?

-If you follow these concepts, it will greatly increase your confidence and boost your sense of ability to dominate the market.
+Following these concepts will greatly increase your confidence in trading and boost your sense of ability to dominate the market.
 Potentially, when you become hooked on this good feeling of being on the positive side of the market, it will also reduce your tolerance for losses.

 Many amateur traders can take losses for a very long time because of a mental fight with the concept of a steadier earnings scheme.
 They’ll go all-in for the losses just on a whim that the market will suddenly change directions and bring them a windfall.

 Instead, if you train yourself, you should be addicted to the successful side.
-This will reduce your tolerance to those losses, which in turn will push you to greatly reduce your trading risk and eliminate your losses.
+This will reduce your tolerance to those losses, which in turn will push you to reduce your forex trading risks and eliminate your losses greatly.

 Never view a losing trade as a failure.
 Failure in the context of risk management is not sticking to your trading plan.
-It’s within that plan where you need to define what a loss is.
+Within that plan, you need to define what a loss is.

-While defining losses are for each individual trader to determine, a few universal ways to achieve the lowest risk probability entry are to be very patient and to wait for the other conditions present in your plan to be present.
+While defining losses are for each individual trader to determine, a few universal ways to achieve the lowest risk probability on entry time, are to be very patient in trading and to wait for the other conditions in your plan to be present.
 It’s important not to take any shortcuts here and, as stated earlier, to be OK with missing a few trades.
 Keep remembering that it’s going to happen because those trades weren’t in your plan.